Click here to return to home page

 John Fielder (born c1836) was active as a photographer in Chichester until around 1903.

-In the December Quarter of 1872, George Fielder married Sarah Wilkins (born 1841, Ashling, Sussex), the daughter of William and Lucy Wilkins of Funtington.
-The marriage was registered in the Westbourne District, which covered Sarah's home parish of Funtington, which was situated 5 miles north-west of Chichester.
-In 1875, a son, named Ernest, was born to George and Sarah Fielder in Chichester.
+On 1st October 1872, at Funtington in West Sussex, George Fielder married Sarah Wilkins (born 19th March 1841, Ashling, Sussex), the daughter of William and Lucy Wilkins of Funtington.
+Sarah Wilkins' home parish of Funtington was situated 5 miles north-west of Chichester.
+A son named Ernest Fielder was born to George and Sarah Fielder in Chichester on 20th June 1875.
 Around 1877, Fielder & Co. decided to set up a branch studio in Worthing.
 The firm acquired the photographic studio at 16 High Street, Worthing, previously occupied by Josiah Russell (born 1839, Chichester) one of the sons of the well known Chichester photographer James Russell (1809-1899).
-George Fielder, together with his wife Sarah and two year old son Ernest, moved to Worthing to manage the Fielder & Co branch studio.
+George Fielder, together with his wife Sarah and two year old son Ernest, moved to Worthing to manage the Fielder & Co. branch studio.

 John Fielder